 - Use trusted companies when it comes to money processing and transfer.

 There are many more services and a great place to look at some steps of how to start protecting yourself is:

-While no-one person or site in the digital world is impervious to criminal gangs or rogue governments with determination to access personal data we can all take steps to limit what happens when or if this occurs.
+While no one person or site in the digital world is impervious to criminal gangs or rogue governments with the determination to access personal data we can all take steps to limit what happens when or if this occurs.